Heineken N.V.: Price fixing and competition violations

+Heineken has also faced fines or sanctions in other EU markets.
+In France, the company was fined in 2004 alongside Kronenbourg (then part of Scottish and Newcastle), for anti-competitive conduct.
+In Austria another Heineken subsidiary, Brau Union, was found by the competition authority to have restricted "sales opportunities" to "oust existing drinks retailers from the market".
+According to the publication Brauwelt, Heineken could ultimately be fined up to 10% of its global turnover, which is over €30 billion.

+In 2020, Star Pubs & Bars, a business owned by Heineken UK, was fined £2 million by the Pubs Code Adjudicator for repeated breaches of its Pubs Code where it reportedly forced its pub tenants to sell unreasonable levels of Heineken’s beer brands.

+In Greece, Athenian Brewery, a subsidiary of Heineken, was also found to have abused its dominant market position by the Hellenic Competition Authority.
+Athenian Brewery was fined €31.5M for anti-competitive behaviour in the market between 1998 and 2014.

+In response, two other beer companies (Carlsberg and Macedonian Thrace Brewery) brought follow-on damages claims in the Netherlands against Heineken for €300M and €180M respectively.
+The Dutch and European courts have established that Heineken is liable and that it will have to pay a minimum of €83M in damages to MTB.
+A final ruling is expected in 2026, according to reports.

 Fake craft beers

 In Ireland, Heineken briefly marketed "Blasket Blonde" in County Kerry from March 2015 to September 2016, and Beanntraí Bru in parts of County Cork in August 2016, as locally made craft beers, from invented breweries.

 Investments in Russia

-At the end of March 2022, over a month after Russia started its war in Ukraine, Heineken announced that it was leaving Russia (including with its other brands there, like Affligem, Amstel etc.), saying that ownership of the Russian subsidiary was no longer “durable or viable.”
+At the end of March 2022, over a month after Russia started its war in Ukraine, Heineken announced that it was leaving Russia (including with its other brands there, like Affligem, Amstel etc.), saying that ownership of the Russian subsidiary was no longer "durable or viable."
 But despite this promise Heineken hired more than 240 new staff and launched 61 new products on the Russian market in the last year, investigators from Follow the Money reported, based on an overview of 2022 by Heineken Russia.

-The Dutch brewer's Russian subsidiary looked back on “a turbulent year, with many new growth opportunities.”
+The Dutch brewer's Russian subsidiary looked back on "a turbulent year, with many new growth opportunities."
 One of these opportunities being the departure of Coca-Cola and Pepsi from Russia, which Heineken "cynically" used to "enter the non-alcoholic carbonated beverage market".
-Heineken announced more investments for 2023, including more modern packaging and new flavors.
+Heineken announced more investments for 2023, including more modern packaging and new flavours.
 New products launched in Russia included an Irish stout, replacing Guinness (which had been brewed and sold by Heineken, under licence), after Diageo withdrew from Russia.

 In August 2023, Heineken announced the sale of its Russian subsidiary to the Arnest Group for €1 plus a €100 million commitment to repay domestic debt.